morganmayday/tayen-core/archetypes/maven/sharp.md

 | 8 | tbd |

 #### Cunning Improvisation
 A first-level sharp that rolls _any_ skill check can spend a Cunning Die to apply their Finagle bonus to it, instead of their usual bonus.
-They can do this after they roll, but not after the Spinner tells them the result--they can't know whether they succeed or fail.
+They can only do this before they roll.